rexachgroup/snseq_nd_liger/readme.md

 # Introduction
-This repo contains code for the scRNA analysis for Rexach et al. (2024).
+This repo contains code for the RNA analysis for Rexach et al. (2024).
 For the scATAC analysis see [rexachgroup/nd_atac_archr](https://github.com/rexachgroup/nd_atac_archr)
 # Installation / Running
 Dependencies for this code are specified using a conda environment; create and activate the environment by running
 ```